 Capital assets, which include land, buildings and improvements, equipment, vehicles, and infrastructure assets (e.g., roads, sidewalks, traffic signals, bike paths, and similar items), are reported in the government-wide financial statements.
 Infrastructure assets have been capitalized on a prospective basis from 2004.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Capital assets are defined by the Township as assets with an initial, individual cost of \$2,500 or more and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost.
-Donated capital assets are recorded at historical cost using prevailing wages.
+Donated capital assets, donated works of art and similar items, and capital assets received in a service concession arrangement are recorded at historical cost using prevailing wages.